Appetizers & Snacks/ fish and seafood/ Pancakes and Crepes/ Savory Breakfast Ideas

 • They also taste good cold, so you can pack them in your lunchbox and take them with you to work.

-• You could serve it as a party snack – smoked salmon crepe rolls: roll up the crepes tightly, then cut into slices and stick on a toothpick.
+• You could serve them as a party snack – as smoked salmon crepe pinwheels: roll up the crepes tightly, then cut them into slices and stick them on a toothpick.
+Instead of crepes, you could also use tortillas.

-• You could make a smoked salmon crepe cake – spread the crepes with a filling without folding them at all, then stack them up high to form a cake that can be sliced into wedges (I would omit the lettuce and drizzle all the layers with the sauce).
+• You could make a smoked salmon crepe cake – spread the crepes with a filling without folding them at all, then stack them up high to form a cake that can be sliced into wedges.
+Drizzle all the layers with the sauce.

 • Instead of cream cheese, you could add brie/gruyere (or other melting cheese) and cooked asparagus, roll up the crepes or fold them into triangles, then pan-fry until the crepes are golden and the cheese is melted (yum!).